barryclark/jekyll-now/_posts/2021-11-4-Journey-to-first-completed-project.md

 ---
 layout: post
-title: Journey to first completed project: LMake
+title: Journey to first completed project
 ---

 With this article I will describe the journey of creating an application to create other applications... kinda crazy right!
 It really isn't.
 What LMake is resembles more to what *GNU Make* is than to what a compiler is.